 |int||2||Must be 2 or 3.||Maximum number of TSNE output dimensions.
 Set this to 3 to produce both 2D and 3D TSNE projections (note: runtime will increase significantly).|

-These examples illustrate what you should put in your
+These examples illustrate what could be included in the

-For very large / diverse cell populations, the defaults may not capture the full variation between cells.
+For very large or diverse cell populations, the defaults may not capture the full variation between cells.
 In that case, try increasing the number of principal components and/or clusters.
-To run dimensionality reduction with 50 components and k-means with up to 30 clusters, put this in your CSV:
+To run dimensionality reduction with 50 components and k-means with up to 30 clusters, include this in the CSV:

 You can limit the memory usage of the analysis by computing the LSA projection on a subset of cells and features.
 This is especially useful for large datasets (100k+ cells).
-If you have 100k cells, it's completely reasonable to use only 50% of them for LSA - the memory usage will be cut in half, but you'll still be well equipped to detect rare subpopulations.
+If you have 100k cells, it is reasonable to use only 50% of them for LSA - the memory usage will be cut in half, but you will still be well equipped to detect rare subpopulations.
 Limiting the number of features will reduce memory even further.
-To compute the LSA projection using 50000 cells and 3000 peaks, put this in your CSV:
+To compute the LSA projection using 50000 cells and 3000 peaks, include this in the CSV:

-Note: Subsetting of cells is done randomly, to avoid bias.
+Note: To avoid bias, subsetting of cells is done randomly.
 Subsetting of features is done by binning features by their mean expression across cells, then measuring the dispersion (a variance-like parameter) of each gene's expression normalized to the other features in its bin.